brown-cs-224/ARAP-Stencil/README.md

 * Video (described below) **(T points)**
 * README **(W points)**

-Note that for simplicity, we only require the code to work on **manifold** meshes.
+Note that for simplicity, we only require the code to work on **closed, manifold** meshes.
 Successfully implementing all of the requirements results in a total of **A/100 points**.
 To score **100/100** (or more!), you’ll need to implement some extra features.

 ### Video